Kaiser-class ocean liner: Kronprinzessin Cecilie

 Kronprinzessin Cecilie, built at Stettin, in 1906 by AG Vulcan, was the last of the four liners built for North German Loyd.
 She was named after Cecilie of Mecklenburg-Schwerin.
+She was launched in 1 December 1906.
 In July 1907, she was planned to leave Bremerhaven on her maiden voyage.
 However, before the maiden voyage could take place, she sank in her harbour and did not leave until 14 July.
 The only one of her sisters not to win the Blue Riband, she was, however, deemed to have had the most beautiful interiors; Poppe was lead designer, but following a design competition, many of the first class cabins were designed by a group of more modern architects.
 She was also the largest of the four.
 At the outbreak of World War I, she was carrying some $10,000,000 in gold and $3,400,000 in silver.
 Heading back to the neutral United States to avoid capture by the British Navy she was interned at Bar Harbor, Maine, then moved to Boston.
 Commandeered by the United States Navy on 3 February 1917, she was renamed USS Mount Vernon.
 She remained under American authority after the armistice of 1918.
 She made one voyage to Vladivostok through the Panama Canal in order to evacuate refugees and soldiers.
 Laid up in 1919 with her sister, SS Kaiser Wilhelm II, she was a suggested troop transport for the British in World War II.
 Deemed too old, she and SS Kaiser Wilhelm II were sold for scrap in 1940 at Baltimore.
 She was to be the last German liner to have four funnels.